rickb777/expect/README.md

 There are **eight primary categories**, each introduce by a function:

 ### expect.[Any](https://pkg.go.dev/github.com/rickb777/expect#Any)(actual ...)
 This compares any types, but is especially useful for structs, maps, arrays, slices.
 Although this will compare anything, it only provides equality tests and the error messages may be less informative than the other categories below.

-This `a.Equal(b)` method if it is present - so this compares types such as `time.Time` correctly.
+If the value under test is of a type with a method `a.Equal(b)` (`a` and `b` having the same type), then the `Equal` method will be used.
+So this compares types such as `time.Time` correctly.

 Otherwise it behaves like `reflect.DeepEqual`.

 ### expect.[String](https://pkg.go.dev/github.com/rickb777/expect#String)(actual ...)
 This compares `string` and any subclass.
 It is more informative than **Any**, highlighting where the differences start.

 ### expect.[Number](https://pkg.go.dev/github.com/rickb777/expect#Number)(actual ...)
 This compares `int` and all the signed/unsigned int and float length variants, plus all their subtypes.
 This provides inequality comparisons.
 It also supports  `string` because that is also is an ordered type.

+However, for near-equality testing of `float32` or `float64`, use **Any** instead because the tolerance can be specified.

 ### expect.[Bool](https://pkg.go.dev/github.com/rickb777/expect#Bool)(actual ...)
 This compares `bool` and any subclass.